For overall facial geometry

-Facial width-to-height ratio is one of the most researched metrics in facial attractiveness.
-We ran the numbers on 12,847 real faces.
-Here is what we found.
+Start the quiz →Facial width-to-height ratio is one of the most researched metrics in facial attractiveness.
+Here is what the published literature (Carre & McCormick, 2008; Geniole et al., 2015) shows.

 Key finding